 After we got the woods size right, we needed to plan a way to secure the tripods so they won’t fall accidentally from the holder.
-After some testing we decided to go with a 90 degree angle leading to a round hole.
+After some testing, we decided to go with a 90-degree angle leading to a round hole.
 To do this we started by cutting a 1″ hole with a spade (it was actually a bit too small (a 1 and a 1/4″ would probably be better).
-We spaced 5 of them at a distance of around 6-7 inch apart (or 15-17 cm).
+We spaced 5 of them at a distance of around 6-7 inches apart (or 15-17 cm).

-Next we used our jigsaw to cut the 90 degree angle part.
-We cut about 1 inches to the left for each of the five round holes.
+Next, we used our jigsaw to cut the 90-degree angle part.
+We cut about 1 inch to the left for each of the five-round holes.
 In hindsight we should probably have made a 1.5 or even 2 inch left turn – this way there would be even less of a chance for the tripod to accidentally fall from the stand.

 After we finished with all the cutting we needed to test the result and see that a tripod can actually fit inside.
 We discovered that most of our tripods fit nicely when you use the narrow part of the center column (if you want to fit the part which you twist to open the center column you will need a larger hole and a larger opening).
 One of the thicker tripods did require a bit of extra cutting and sending – if you build your own we highly recommend that you do some testing and measuring of your tripod before cutting the final piece.